mimisuar/HydraSynth-Projects/README.md

 Things I've made with hydra synth.

 ## Setup
-Get Python (latest version) will do.
+Get Python (lastest version is fine).
 Double click "server.py".
 This is how I access local files in the hydra code.

 ## Running the code
 Go here: https://hydra.ojack.xyz/